snail123815/IBL-bioinfomatics-wiki/README.md

 After making changes to source code (`.md` files), enter `/docs` dir and run `make html`, then open `/docs/build/html/index.html` to see the result.

 Once it is satisfied, commit your changes to this branch, then create a pull request.
-One other people should be able to approve this and merge to `main` branch.
+One other people needs to approve this and merge (please do "squash and merge") to `main` branch.

+The document will then rebuild and publish automatically.